 Meigle Curling Club, originally Meigle Curling Society, was formed in 1814.
-The first record of the society is a minute dated 12 October 1814 and the rules and regulations of the society were drawn up and made binding on the 17 October 1814.
+The first record of the society is a minute dated 12 October 1814 and the rules and regulations of the society were drawn up and made binding on 17 October 1814.

-Its home was an unlikely site adjacent to the United Free Church - unlikely as it is a relatively high point of the village.
+At one time Perthshire had 73 curling clubs, with the Meigle club being recorded as the ninth oldest curling club in the county.
+Its home was in an unlikely site adjacent to the United Free Church - unlikely as this is a relatively high point of the village.
 The pond was lost around 1900.

 The Strathmore Curling Club, also based in Meigle, dates from 1844.
-Although this club appears to have been founded by the landowners and 'worthies' of the villages, the distinction between the rival clubs gradually diminished and they merged into the Strathmore (Meigle) Club.
-Strathmore Curling Club’s curling pond, near to where Alyth Junction Station and the Belmont Arms used to be, was marked on the Ordnance Survey map for the area as late as 1971 and seems to be where the photo below was taken, perhaps during the 1920s.
+Although this club appears to have founded by the landowners of the villages, the distinction between the rival clubs gradually diminished and they merged into Strathmore (Meigle) Club.

 The club also played on ponds at Kinloch House, Arthurstone House and Cardean, as the Kinlochs of Kinloch, the Carmichaels of Arthurstone and the Coxs of Cardean were all patrons of the club.
-The pavilion dating from the late nineteenth century remains in situ by the curling pond at Arthurstone House.
+The pavilion dating from the late 19th century remains in situ by the curling pond at Arthurstone House.

 Meigle Curling Rink